rust-lang/rfcs/text/0000-try-trait-v2.md

 While interconversion isn't a problem for our custom result-like type, one might not always want it.
 For example, you might be making a type that short-circuits on something you think of as success, or just doesn't make sense as pass/fail so there isn't a meaningful "error" to provide.
 So let's see how we'd make a custom holder to handle that.

+As we saw in the `Bubble::branch` implementation, the holder type preserves the values that weren't returned in the `Continue` type.
+Thus for us it'll depend only on `U`, never on `T`.

-A "holder" type can always be associated back to its canonical `Try` (and `Bubble`) type.
+Also, a holder type can always be associated back to its canonical `Try` (and `Bubble`) type.
 This allows generic code to keep the "result-ness" or "option-ness" of a type while changing the `Continue` type.
 So while we only need to store a `U`, we'll need some sort of wrapper around it to keep its "myresult-ness".

 Conveniently, though, we don't need to define a new type for that: we can use our enum, but with an uninhabited type on one side.
 As `!` isn't stable yet, we'll use `std::convert::Infallible` as a canonical uninhabited type.
 (You may have seen it before in `TryFrom`, with `u64: TryFrom<u8, Error = Infallible>` since that conversion cannot fail.)